charliemeyer2000/website2/README.md

 1. [NY Subway Signs](https://i.etsystatic.com/6628690/r/il/c18acd/1909287421/il_fullxfull.1909287421_dofm.jpg)
 1. [Mini Metro](https://www.google.com/search?q=mini+metro&source=lmns&bih=925&biw=1288&hl=en&sa=X&ved=2ahUKEwinqoeXybSCAxXlkokEHft9ApgQ0pQJKAB6BAgBEAI)

-## Goals

-You can see the original code for my [v1 website](https://github.com/charliemeyer2000/website) - it was super simple.
-It used (effectively) pure html, and, while it got the job done, it was painful to write articles.

-Now that I use markdown exclusively as my note-taking format for almost everything, I've gotten used to this format, and it makes making posts much easier.

-With this new format, I wanted to make a blog - it allows me to share my thoughts about literally anything, keeps me accountable, and is an expression of my thoughts on design/code as a whole, too.

-## Unfinished

-This isn't supposed to be a "finished project" per se, unless I have the desire to entirely re-design and code a new v3.
-Instead of that, there are a couple features I want to add incrementally

-1. Fading animations on the home screen and guestbook similar to that of the PostList
-1. [Pocket Skate Mag "Followed"](https://www.google.com/search?q=pocket+skate+mag+followed&sourceid=chrome&ie=UTF-8) animation using Framer when you click on a title on a Post
-1. Nested stops on a post depending on a `h1` versus an `h2`, `h3`, etc.
-1. Bad-word filtering and spam protection on the guestbook, along with better filtering, checks, and other best-practice for adding to the guestbook.

-Also, I've definitely improved in my coding skills since I wrote this code, and this uses a _very_ old Next version, so I'm also considering re-writing most (to all) of this code, with SSR, server components, TypeScript, and overall improve the code quality.
-This website should not just be a demonstration of my UI/UX skills and style in a website, but also my coding style.

 ## Deployment

-If you want to clone this, it running it locally will not work because of the implementation of a view counter with Dynamo - you might encounter some errors.
+If you want to clone this, it running it locally will not work because of the implementation of a view counter with Dynamo - you will encounter some errors.
 If you want to fully copy my website and have it run locally, either (a) remove the stuff that uses dynamo (two api routes, the hook usage, and view counts on each post and on the post list) or (b) make a dynamo tables with primary keys of "slug" and "note" (respectively) and add the proper api keys to an `.env.development` file (if you want a prod table, make an `.env.prod` with the correct table name & api keys).
+Or don't, I don't care.

 ```bash
 # install dependencies